Cracks in CX: Customer Journey Fragmentation Is Becoming Too Expensive to Ignore

 The cost of fragmented customer journeys isn’t always obvious.
 Customers don’t usually complain about “systems not talking to each other.”
 They just get tired of repeating themselves, chasing updates, or being bounced between departments.
 Some walk away silently.
 Others switch to a competitor after one poor experience.
 That lost loyalty is expensive.

-All the while, customers that get connected experiences are helping brands grow.
+All the while, customers who get connected experiences are helping brands grow.
 Studies show customers who get “excellent” experiences spend about 140% more.

 Why are fragmented customer journeys still getting worse?
 A big part of the answer lies in the systems.
 Older ERP platforms were built for accounting and operations.
 They store useful data, but they weren’t designed to share it across customer touchpoints.